List of Alex Rider characters: Tamara Knight

 Tamara Knight is introduced in the novel Ark Angel as Nikolei Drevin's personal assistant.
 At first, she is cold towards Alex and she doesn't seem to like him at all.
 However, it was later revealed that she was working for the CIA when she saved Alex's life from drowning when he went scuba diving.
 Tamara softened towards him and they joined forces to stop Drevin's plans to destroy his Ark Angel space hotel.
 They were captured by Magnus Payne and the Force Three "freedom fighters", in fact mercenaries working for Drevin.
 Tamara was injured and was imprisoned.
 She was later rescued by Ed Shulsky and a CIA task force.
 She was the one who convinced Alex to go into space and stop Payne from setting off the bomb that would destroy Ark Angel.

+Ali Manzour

+Colonel Ali Manzour appears in Scorpia Rising and Never Say Die as the head of the Egyptian secret service.
+He is described as an overweight and stern but amiable and jocular man with a morbid sense of humor and a penchant for gold jewelry, wearing heavy rings on every finger, and takes a mixed approach towards intelligence work in general and Alex in particular – he is firm about operations and implies that he relishes the use of lethal force, but he also appears to have a soft spot for Alex, being alternately stern and doting towards him.
+Manzour is the first to recognize Alex's psychological trauma after the death of Jack Starbright (explicitly mentioning it to Joe Byrne) and is skeptical when Alex begins his own investigation into it.
+His daughter Shadia is a computer hacker working under him: it is implied that Manzour's soft spot towards Alex is because he has no sons of his own, although this is questionable – he claims to have two sons in Scorpia Rising, while in Never Say Die Shadia claims that she is one of four sisters and no brothers.

 Sabina Pleasure

-Sabina Pleasure is a protagonist who made her first appearance in the novel Skeleton Key and has gone on to appear in Eagle Strike, Snakehead, Crocodile Tears, Scorpia Rising and Never Say Die.
-She is romantically intrested with Alex and has been supportive of his work as a teenage spy.
+Sabina Pleasure is a protagonist who made her first appearance in the novel Skeleton Key and has gone on to appear in Eagle Strike, Snakehead, Crocodile Tears, Scorpia Rising, Never Say Die and Nightshade Revenge.
+She is romantically interested in Alex and has been supportive of his work as a teenage spy.
 Her parents are Edward Pleasure and Elizabeth “Liz” Pleasure.

 In the film Stormbreaker, the character of Pleasure was portrayed by Sarah Bolger.
 In the Amazon Prime TV series, Pleasure is renamed Sabina Pleasance and is portrayed by Charithra Chandran.